 Stitching your belly button in place

 He will stitch your belly button in place with dissolving sutures.
 The sutures will be buried in the surrounding skin as much as possible.
 This will minimise scarring.
 He will also apply medical-grade tissue glue.
 The glue will reduce tension on the sutures and aid in shaping your new navel.
-Doctor Bernard will make sure your belly button is placed in a natural position so it won’t be obvious that you had a tummy tuck.

 He will also remove a small amount of fat under your belly button.
 This creates a small dip.
 Most belly buttons dip inward slightly.
 A small hood may be added, which is a feature that is commonly seen on natural belly buttons.

 At this point in the surgery, your excess skin has been removed and tightened all the way around your waistline.
 Your belly button has been moved and reshaped.
 It is time to close the incision.

 Your incision will be closed in layers.
 Doctor Bernard will place sutures in your scarpa’s fascia.
 He incorporates the scarpa’s fascia (a white, tough sheath in your abdominal cavity) in the closure because it can withstand a significant amount of tension.
 This ensures maximum tightness for the flattest, firmest tummy possible.
 It also reduces tension on your incision as it heals.